Student Loan Default Prevention

 It is your right to have a grace period, to prepay your loan without penalty, to request a copy of your MPN, to request documentation that your loan is paid in full, to choose a repayment plan, to be informed of your repayment date, and to be informed of and provide consent of any changes in the terms of your loan.

 It is your responsibility to complete an exit counseling session, to repay your loan, to notify your lender with current contact information, to make timely monthly payments, to notify your lender of your eligibility of a deferment or cancellation of loan and/or payments, to use proceeds of loans for educationally related purposes, and to make payment even if you do not receive a payment statement.
-If you're not sure where to begin on your budget, use the following calculator.
-Smart Spending Budget Calculator
+If you're not sure where to begin on your budget, use the following budget calculator.

 As a student loan recipient, you are required to complete an exit counseling session.
 Exit counseling helps you to understand your rights and responsibilities as a student loan borrower.
 Exit counseling is required when you graduate, drop below a half-time (6 hours) enrollment status, withdraw from all of your classes, stop attending, or transfer to another school.